imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 ### Cache impact

-CPUs employ caches and other optimization to speed up execution.
+CPUs employ caches and other optimization mechanisms to speed up execution.
 The questions are: do opcodes have comparable cache profiles and do they retain profiles when executed as parts of real life programs.
 In other words: what is the impact of caches on measurements.